 Is there a risk if the father is on methotrexate?

 For many years men were advised not to father children while they were on methotrexate and for at least 3 months afterwards because methotrexate had been reported to cause a reduction in sperm count.
 The current expert view is that the risks are very low, and this precautionary approach is not necessary.

 Care should be taken when prescribing methotrexate in patients with low blood counts (anaemia, leukopenia, thrombocytopenia).
 It may be unsuitable for patients with severe liver disease.

 It should be taken with caution by patients with significant liver or kidney disease, infections, obesity or diabetes (ie metabolic syndrome).

 Dehydration from fever, vomiting, diarrhoea, or decreased fluid intake may increase levels of methotrexate.
 Excessive thirst may be a symptom of dehydration.
 Notify your doctor if these symptoms develop before you take the next dose of methotrexate.

 Dehydration or any other reason for reduced kidney function may prevent normal excretion of methotrexate resulting in toxic accumulation of the medication.
-The excessive methotrexate can in turn damage the kidneys further.
+Excessive methotrexate can in turn damage the kidneys further.

 Avoid alcohol while on methotrexate

-Alcoholic beverages (including beer and wine) may increase some of the side effects, including the chance of liver damage, and should be restricted to less than 20 mg/day (1–2 standard drinks/day; 10–14 drinks/week).
+Alcoholic beverages (including beer and wine) may increase some of the side effects, including the chance of liver damage, and should be restricted to less than 20 g/day (1–2 standard drinks/day; 10–14 drinks/week).

 See guidelines of The Alcohol Drug Association of New Zealand, The Alcohol Advisory Council of New Zealand (ALAC) on safe drinking.